Books

 25 October 2022 - Renouncing US citizenship Connexion 25 October 2022 (Connexion)

-22 December 2022 – quoted in article More apply to lose US citizenship (Connexion)
+22 December 2022 - cité dans l'article More apply to lose US citizenship (Connexion)

 8 October - Air France and Taft-Hartley (INYT)